kurtzilla/blazecast/README.md

 https://apps.twitter.com/app/12637284

 ---
 # Rss Feed Service

+Added a helper function to ensure correct protocol for links

 courtesy of: https://www.youtube.com/watch?v=5r5RYlpZYPY
 One caveat - his code does not specify a limit for number of entries returned.